KV6002-Team-Project-AI/.github/profile/README.md

 ## Welcome👋
-### AI-Powered Matching Engine ⚙️
 This project involves developing a software application aimed at supporting the recruitment of participants for research studies.
-The application will utilize AI and digital tools to enhance recruitment, encourage diversity, and ensure longitudinal engagement in studies.
-The workload will be split among five students, each focusing on specific tasks related to the development of the application.
+The application utilizes AI and digital tools to enhance recruitment, encourage diversity, and ensure longitudinal engagement in studies.
+The workload is split among five students, each focusing on specific tasks related to the development of the application.

+Check [here](/MediMatch) to view the project.